Geometric origin of adversarial vulnerability in deep learning

+\textit{Results and discussion.}--- In the following, we consider the network architecture $784$-$1000$-$1000$-$1000$-$10$ trained with a full dataset of MNIST or CIFAR-10 that is greyscaled and downscaled to $28 \times 28$, and pixels of both images are normalized to the range $[-1, 1]$.
+Other datasets and architectures are reported in~\cite{SM}.

-Although the geometric separation across network depth has been confirmed by a Hopfield-like modeling (Fig.~\ref{landscape}), we further visualize the output of each hidden layer using t-SNE~\cite{Hinton-2008}, as shown in Fig.~\ref{tsne}.
-As the network depth grows, the feature distributions evolve from a highly entangled to increasingly structured and separable pattern, better than other types of contrastive self-supervised training~\cite{Zhang-2025}.
-The excellent data separation is attributed to the second term of Eq.~\eqref{total_loss}.
-The ratio of between-class and within-class distances is above one, which drives learning to facilitate generalization (within the same class yet with certain dispersion) and discrimination (from different classes).
-Both generalization and discrimination can be controlled layer by layer, ensuring a clear and robust decision boundary between different categories of input images.
+As shown in Fig.~\ref{data_acc}, GAL reaches a similar accuracy with the backpropagation~\cite{Li-2020,Li-2023}.
+Notably, deeper layers achieve a higher accuracy, reflecting their enhanced representational capacity and ability to capture more abstract features (detailed below).
+How hyperparameters $(\alpha,\beta)$ affect the accuracy is illustrated in Fig.~\ref{data_acc} (c-e).
+A t-SNE~\cite{Hinton-2008} visualization of hidden representations across layers is shown in the SM~\cite{SM} and confirms that the geometry penalty drives learning to facilitate generalization (within the same class yet with certain dispersion) and discrimination (from different classes).
+Both generalization and discrimination can be controlled layer by layer, ensuring a clear and robust decision boundary between different categories of input images (prototype centroids maintain an approximately orthogonal relationship~\cite{SM}).
 This establishes the foundation for the following property of robustness against adversarial attacks.

 The standard deep networks trained with backpropagation were found to be easily fooled by adversarial examples~\cite{Szegedy-2014,Good-2015}.
 Adversarial examples refer to the inputs corrupted by tiny variations (at least imperceptible to humans) that dramatically change the network output (e.g., misclassification with high confidence), which poses a significant challenge to the practical applications of deep networks (e.g., confusion of traffic signs)~\cite{Deepbad-2019}.
-To show how the proposed GAL can mitigate the adversarial attack, we consider fast gradient sign method (FGSM)~\cite{Szegedy-2014,Good-2015,Jiang-2021c,Xie-2025} and additive white noise attacks to the inputs of trained neural networks~\cite{Jiang-2021c,Xie-2025}.
+To show how the proposed GAL can mitigate the adversarial attack, we consider the FGSM~\cite{Szegedy-2014,Good-2015,Jiang-2021c,Xie-2025} and additive white noise attacks to the inputs of trained neural networks~\cite{Jiang-2021c,Xie-2025}.